caruizto/mvgpr_as/README.md

 The project contains the following:

-1. Folder Functions with an R script with the necesary functions for fitting the models and plotting the results.
+1. An R script mvgpr_functions with the necesary functions for fitting the models and plotting the results.
-2. Folder Data with the raw data.
+2. Raw data in the as_data.xlsx file.
+The columns are:
+     a.
+Name: alloy or pure metal name
+     b.
+Type: pure or alloy
+     c. n_elements: number of elements in the alloy
+     d.
+Primary and Secondary metals
+     e.
+Columns with basic property predictions from ASs
+     f.
+Elemental percentage from each element in the alloy
+     h.
+Train: 1 if point must be in the training set and 0 otherwise
-3. Rmd file to run the experiments presented in the paper.
+4. mvgpr_as_paper_results.Rmd file to run the experiments presented in the paper.